Airswiftio/WooCommerce_Airswift_Plugin/ReadMe.md

 ### 1. Customer Payment Flow

 1. Customer selects products in your store and adds them to cart
-2. On checkout page, select "Pelago Payment" as payment method
+2. On checkout page, select "Pelago Crypto Pay" as payment method
 3. Click "Place Order" button
 4. System will automatically perform currency conversion (convert to USD)
-5. Customer is redirected to Pelago payment page
+5. Customer is redirected to Pelago Crypto Pay page
 6. Customer completes payment using QR code
 7. After payment completion, automatically returns to order confirmation page